hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

   site_config {}
 }

+resource "azurerm_windows_web_app_slot" "example" {
+  name                = "example"
+  app_service_name    = azurerm_windows_web_app.example.name
+  resource_group_name = azurerm_resource_group.example.name
+  location            = azurerm_service_plan.example.location
+  service_plan_id     = azurerm_service_plan.example.id

+  site_config {}
+}

 ```

 ## Arguments Reference

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Windows Web App should exist.
-Changing this forces a new Windows Web App to be created.
+* `name` - (Required) The name which should be used for this Windows Web App Slot.
+Changing this forces a new Windows Web App Slot to be created.

+* ~> **NOTE:** Terraform will perform a name availability check as part of the creation progress, if this Web App is part of an App Service Environment terraform will require Read permission on the App Service Environment for this to complete reliably.

-* `name` - (Required) The name which should be used for this Windows Web App.
-Changing this forces a new Windows Web App to be created.
+* `location` - (Required) The Azure Region where the Windows Web App Slot should exist.
+Changing this forces a new Windows Web App Slot to be created.

+* `app_service_name` - (Required) The name of the Windows Web App this Deployment Slot will be part of.

-* `resource_group_name` - (Required) The name of the Resource Group where the Windows Web App should exist.
-Changing this forces a new Windows Web App to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Windows Web App Slot should exist.
+Changing this forces a new Windows Web App Slot to be created.

 * `service_plan_id` - (Required) The ID of the Service Plan that this Windows App Service will be created in.